masak/alma/documentation/README.md

 >
 > This whole chapter is conjectural right now.

-Programs in 007 can be run directly as _scripts_, or they can be imported from other 007 programs as _modules_.
+007 files can be run directly as _scripts_, or they can be imported from other 007 programs as _modules_.

+The purpose of modules is to break up a big program into multiple independent compilation units.

+* Each module can completely express a relatively small piece of functionality, and is easier to understand and reason about in isolation.
+(Often referred to as _separation of concerns_.)

+* Since each module decides exactly what to export to the outside world, a module boundary also confers a means of _encapsulation_ and _information hiding_.
+Some aspects of a module can be "public", others private and internal.

+* The same module can be used in multiple places in a code base, or in several different programs.
+This _re-use_ is often preferable to manually copying the same solution into several programs.

 ### Example: `Range` as a module